Tetrada32/MusEnergy/README.md

 # If you want to install the application via AS, or if you also want to contribute:

 ## Requirements
-- Android Studio version "Iguana" | 2023.2.1 or later
+- Android Studio "Ladybug Feature Drop" | 2024.2.2 or later
 - JDK version 19
-- Kotlin version 2.0.10
+- Kotlin version 2.1.10
 - Gradle version 8.14
 - Android SDK version 35